 Adobe Premiere Pro is a video editing software that has been used for years by professionals and amateurs alike.
 It can be used to make anything from commercials to TV shows to family videos.
-This guide will cover some of the basics of Adobe Premiere Pro, so you know how to get started!
+This adobe Premiere Pro tutorial will cover some of the basics of Premiere Pro, so you know how to get started!

 Premiere Pro can teach you how to use a timeline, how to edit clips and audio, and how to export your final product.